nevendyulgerov/initialzr/README.md

 // @param string
 app.getData("data", "name");

-// augment the application by adding a new node space
+// augment the application by adding a new node family
 // @param string
 // @param string
 app.augment("node", "name");

-// add a new helper node in the node space "helpers"
+// add a new helper node in the node family "helpers"
 // @param string
 // @param function
 app.addHelper("helperName", function);

-// add a new component node in the node space "components"
+// add a new component node in the node family "components"
 // @param string
 // @param function
 app.addComponent("componentName", function);

-// add a new module node in the node space "modules"
+// add a new module node in the node family "modules"
 // @param string
 // @param function
 app.addModule("moduleName", function);